-C. Objector's Request for Hearing
+B. Objector's Request for Hearing

-Article 19 of the Procedure provides that the Panel may decide, on its or at the request of a party, to hold a hearing only in "extraordinary circumstances".
+Article 19 of the Procedure provides that the Panel may decide, on its own or at the request of a party, to hold a hearing only in "extraordinary circumstances".
 Nothing in the record of this case suggests to the Panel that such extraordinary circumstances are present.
 The Objector's averments that the issues in this proceeding are novel and that the Panel would benefit from conducting a hearing carry little weight with this Panel.
-It appears that the primary impetus for the Objector's survey.
+It appears that the primary impetus for the Objector in requesting a hearing was a desire to present arguments and testimony to explain the meaning of the Objector's survey.
 The Panel, even had it accepted the Objector's proffered survey evidence, would find nothing extraordinary about the circumstances of this case justifying a hearing, which clearly would build significant delay and further cost into this proceeding.
 As noted earlier, the Objector had an opportunity to undertake its survey and submit the report of its expert with the filing of its Objection.
 The Objector's Request for Hearing is denied.